Ovarian cancer: Germ cell tumor

 Germ cell tumors of the ovary develop from the ovarian germ cells.
 Germ cell tumor accounts for about 30% of ovarian tumors, but only 5% of ovarian cancers, because most germ-cell tumors are teratomas and most teratomas are benign.
 Malignant teratomas tend to occur in older women, when one of the germ layers in the tumor develops into a squamous cell carcinoma.
 Germ-cell tumors tend to occur in young women (20s–30s) and girls, making up 70% of the ovarian cancer seen in that age group.
 Germ-cell tumors can include dysgerminomas, teratomas, yolk sac tumors/endodermal sinus tumors, and choriocarcinomas, when they arise in the ovary.
 Some germ-cell tumors have an isochromosome 12, where one arm of chromosome 12 is deleted and replaced with a duplicate of the other.
 Most germ-cell cancers have a better prognosis than other subtypes and are more sensitive to chemotherapy.
 They are more likely to be stage I at diagnosis.
 Overall, they metastasize more frequently than epithelial ovarian cancers.
 In addition, the cancer markers used vary with tumor type: choriocarcinomas are monitored with beta-HCG and endodermal sinus tumors with alpha-fetoprotein.

 Germ-cell tumors are typically discovered when they become large, palpable masses.
 However, like sex cord tumors, they can cause ovarian torsion or hemorrhage and, in children, isosexual precocious puberty.
 They frequently metastasize to nearby lymph nodes, especially para-aortic and pelvic lymph nodes.
 The most common symptom of germ cell tumors is subacute abdominal pain caused by the tumor bleeding, necrotizing, or stretching the ovarian capsule.
 If the tumor ruptures, causes significant bleeding, or torses the ovary, it can cause acute abdominal pain, which occurs in less than 10% of those with germ-cell tumors.
 They can also secrete hormones which change the menstrual cycle.
 In 25% of germ-cell tumors, the cancer is discovered during a routine examination and does not cause symptoms.

 Diagnosing germ cell tumors may be difficult because the normal menstrual cycle and puberty can cause pain and pelvic symptoms, and a young woman may even believe these symptoms to be those of pregnancy, and not seek treatment due to the stigma of teen pregnancy.
-Blood tests for alpha-fetoprotein, karyotype, human chorionic gonadotropin, and liver function are used to diagnose germ cell tumor and potential co-occurring gonadal dysgenesis.
+Blood tests for alpha-fetoprotein, karyotype, human chorionic gonadotropin, and liver function are used to diagnose germ cell tumors and potential co-occurring gonadal dysgenesis.
 A germ cell tumor may be initially mistaken for a benign ovarian cyst.